by James Williams

 Both the primary and backup systems come with dual float switches that provide 4x protection during a power outage.
 You can expect this unit to provide you with days of intermittent pumping on a single charge.
 It's compatible with wet cell and low maintenance AGM batteries, so get a suitable one according to your preference.

-If you are not a technical guy, you are most likely going to get a backup sump pump that doesn't meet your requirements well or end up investing in a bad system.
+If you are not a technical guy, you are most likely going to get a best rated backup sump pump that doesn't meet your requirements well or end up investing in a bad system.
 To make sure you get the right one for your pumping requirements during power failures, be sure to follow the following key things before you purchase one.

-The first and foremost thing to consider is the size of your existing or main pump.
+The first and foremost thing to consider is the size of your existing or main sump pump.
 Both the primary and backup pump should closely match their sizes.

-However, some backup sump pumps require different configurations to be able to install them.
+However, some battery backup sump pumps require different configurations to be able to install them.
 In that case, you need to make sure the main pump meets the requirements.

 Also, keep in mind that some models only work with particular brands.
 It would be best to have both the primary and secondary backup pump of the same brand.
 You can also get a backup pump of another brand only if the configuration and size match.
 There should be enough space for both the pumps as well.